Oguzhanrose/webscrapingproject/README.md

 # Webscraping project - With data cleaning and visualization

 This personal project is made to understand and learn how data can be scraped from a website.
 Baklava is a very delicious turkish dessert, and I really like baklava.
-I therefore decided to webscrape [Hafız Mustafa](https://online.hafizmustafa.com/baklava-en), which is a baklava brand, which in my opinion make the best baklava.
+I therefore decided to webscrape [Hafız Mustafa](https://online.hafizmustafa.com/baklava-en), which is a baklava brand, which in my opinion makes the best baklava.
 The following three images are respectively a webscraped baklava image from the website, the sub-dataset (the whole dataset contain 64 rows)
 I have created by scraping data from the website and cleaning it with Pandas and an interactive visualization made with Plotly.